ontio/ontology-java-sdk/docs/en/auth.md

      ||gasprice|Gas price|
      |Return value instruction|Transaction hash||

-4. String delegate(String ontid,String password,String contractAddr,String toOntId,String role,long period,long level,long keyNo,Account payerAcct,long gaslimit,long gasprice)
+4. String delegate(String ontid,String password,salt,String contractAddr,String toOntId,String role,long period,long level,long keyNo,Account payerAcct,long gaslimit,long gasprice)

 The role owner can delegate the role to others. "from:" is the ONT ID of the transferor, "to" is the ONT ID of the delegator, "role" is the role of delegator, and the "period" parameter specifies the duration of the delegation. (use second as the unit).